symbolicdata/symbolicdata.github.io/FanoPolytopes.markdown

 The polymake project is maintained by Michael Joswig and Ewgenij Gawrilow.

-The data for the Fano Polytopes Knowledge Base (Fano Polytope fingerprints) is extracted from (some of) the ZIP files from [Andreas Paffenholz's site](http://polymake.org/polytopes/paffenholz/www/fano.html).
+The data for the Fano Polytopes Knowledge Base (Fano Polytope fingerprints, Febr 2016: 8630 instances) is extracted from (some of) the ZIP files from [Andreas Paffenholz's site](http://polymake.org/polytopes/paffenholz/www/fano.html).
 Right now we only extracted the data for dimensions 3 through 6, which has mainly two reasons:

 -   the Fano Polytopes Knowledge Base is still in its experimental stage
 -   for higher dimensions, metadata would have to be calculated (it's not in the resource files)